-If the Rear Park Assist malfunctions, the instrument cluster will actuate a single chime, once per ignition cycle, and it will display the "SERVICE PARK ASSIST SYSTEM" message.
-Refer to "Compass Mini Trip Computer (CMTC) or "Electronic Vehicle Information Center (EVIC) - If Equipped", in Section 4.
+When the ParkSense® system is malfunctioning, the instrument cluster will actuate a single chime, once per ignition cycle, and it will display the "SERVICE PARK ASSIST SYSTEM" message.
+Refer to "Electronic Vehicle Information Center (EVIC)" in "Understanding Your Instrument Panel" for further information.
+When the shift lever is moved to REVERSE and the system has detected a faulted condition, the EVIC will display the 3 "SERVICE PARK ASSIST SYSTEM" message for as long as the vehicle is in REVERSE.
+Under this condition ParkSense® will not operate.

-If "SERVICE PARK ASSIST SYSTEM" appears in the Electronic Vehicle Information Center (EVIC), after making sure the rear bumper is clean, please see your authorized dealer.
+If "SERVICE PARK ASSIST SYSTEM" appears in the Electronic Vehicle Information Center (EVIC) after making sure the rear fascia/bumper is free from snow, ice, mud, dirt and debris, see your authorized dealer.